Tom-from-6520/CommBBQServer/README.md

 ```
 where `<DB instance endpoint>`, `<port>`, `<master username>`, and `<database name>` is specified for one's own PostgreSQL servers.

-2. Run the `db_creation.sql` file to create the tables for the database.
+2. Run the `db_creation.sql` file in the `[root]/cbbq/src/main/resources/db_files` to create the tables for the database.
 Note: this will drop all previous tables.

-3. (Optional) Run the `db_add_test_data.sql` file to populate the tables with test data.
+3. (Optional) Run the `db_add_test_data.sql` file in the same folder as above to populate the tables with test data.

 ### Install all dependencies and run the server